hanabi/hanabi.github.io/README.md

 * Sometimes, a player will get a *Play Clue* on a card.
 And then, instead of playing it, they will discard their chop instead.
 This would normally indicate a *Scream Discard*.
 However, sometimes the next player will know from the context of the game that their chop has to be safe.
 * In such a situation, the only reason that the player would discard is that they are allowing for the possibility of a *Reverse Finesse*, and that the next player has a playable card on *Finesse Position* slot that "matches" the card that they got the *Play Clue* on.
 Thus, the next player may be able to just immediately blind-play their *Finesse Position* card as a *Hesitation Blind-Play*.
-* However, doing this is not always safe, so players have to carefully evalulate what exact cards that they could be playing:
+* However, doing this is not always safe, so players have to carefully evaluate what exact cards that they could be playing:
   * For example, if they played the other copy of the clued card (that caused the *Hesitation*), then that would cause a duplication and violate *Good Touch Principle*.
   * Another problem is if the blind-play causes the original clue to look like a *Double Finesse* with a "self" component.
-For example, if a number 4 clue causes a *Hesitation Blind-Play* of a red 2, the clue reciever might misplay their *Finesse Position* card as a red 3.
+For example, if a number 4 clue causes a *Hesitation Blind-Play* of a red 2, the clue receiver might misplay their *Finesse Position* card as a red 3.

 ### The Pass Bluff